SiddheshNan/Acer-A515-51G-Hackintosh/README.md

 #### Wi-Fi
-- The Wi-Fi Card this Laptop uses is `Atheros QCA9377`.
+- The Native Wi-Fi Card this Laptop uses is `Atheros QCA9377`.
 Since it is not supported natively, and there are none kexts to enable this card on macOS, We can't use this card and I don't think it'll get supported in the future.
 - The Best Choice will be to Replace current Card with BCM94352Z which has WiFI+BT, or BCM943602BAED Which Supports MacOS natively.
 - I Have Already Changed My Current WiFi card with BCM94352Z, you can find it on AliExpress for like $20-30.
 - I've Patched Config.plist for BCM94352Z and BCM943602BAED and also added Kexts for BT as well.
 Keep in mind, this laptop uses **M.2(NGFF)** Socket with **A+E Key**.
 Half size Card Won't Work.